 One example is to hook a generator into your power system.
 Have an electrician install it professionally so the power outlets in your home run directly off of the generator.
 Or if you prefer, you can stock up on wood and install a wood-burning stove in your home.
 You can either run your home on wood-burning heat or only use it in case of an emergency.

 At the end of the day, just make sure an alternative way to heat your home is ready and available once the winter rears its ugly head.
-This will keep your family safe, cozy, and warm inside.
+This will keep your family safe, cosy, and warm inside.
 Plus, your loved ones and pets will not get sick as much because you’re doing everything in your power to keep the cold outside and the warmth inside.

 2. Keep Your Furnace and Chimney Clean

 It may be the fall right now and the weather is still relatively warm even though there’s a chill in the air in certain places, the cold winter weather will be knocking on your door in no time.
 Have you cleaned out your furnace this fall?
 What about your chimney?
 Are they both filthy and in severe disrepair?
+Make sure to tap a reputable provider of emergency furnace repair service to ensure any issue on your furnace will be professionally fixed in no time.

 Believe it or not, if you do not regularly clean out your chimney and furnace and other heat sources, they could potentially become a major fire hazard.
 That’s right because dirty chimneys and furnaces are at greater risk of creating house fires, which is obviously the last thing you want for you and your loved ones.